Detailed Information concerning our Family Needs

 I do enjoy NBA and College Basketball.
 UNC fan and I love watching Kevin Durant play!
 I enjoy all things Mario as well.

-I guard my study time, if that means declining dinners or other events, I will politely do so because I have been asked for a specific purpose and I want to make sure that I am more than ready to go.
+I guard my study time, if that means declining dinners or other events, I will politely do so because I have been invited for a specific purpose and I want to make sure that I am more than ready to go.

 I love my family and enjoy the social atmosphere but it helps to have my private time to recharge my social battery.